UCL-CCS/FabMD/doc/EasyVVUQ_FabMD_example.md

 + fetching the results from the remote machine
 + convert FabSim ensemble to EasyVVUQ campaign
-+ aggregate results into a pandas dataframe
++ collate results into a pandas dataframe
 + print all the information of from the campaign
-+ prints the mean and standard deviation of the solvation energies
++ prints the `BasicStats` on the solvation energy, including its mean and confidence intervals